odino/odino.github.com/source/_posts/2014-07-07-nikki-0-dot-19-dot-1-awesomeness-wont-stop.markdown

-This change was made possible using node's spawning capabilities and [dnode](https://github.com/substack/dnode), which lets you implement [RPC](http://en.wikipedia.org/wiki/Remote_procedure_call) in NodeJS: once yu start nikki the main process spawns itself, the spawned one listens on `9124` for signals and the main process ends; when we issue `nikki --stop` we will just be sending a `shutdown` signal to the spawned nikki
+This change was made possible using node's spawning capabilities and [dnode](https://github.com/substack/dnode), which lets you implement [RPC](http://en.wikipedia.org/wiki/Remote_procedure_call) in NodeJS: once you start nikki the main process spawns itself, the spawned one listens on `9124` for signals and the main process ends; when we issue `nikki --stop` we will just be sending a `shutdown` signal to the spawned nikki